 Cash equivalents consist of highly liquid investments purchased with original maturities of three months or less.
-All other liquid investments are classified as marketable securities.
+All other investments are marketable securities.

-The Company classified \$0.7 million and \$0.8 million of its cash as restricted cash, as of December 31, 2021 and December 31, 2020.
-This amount represents the security deposit delivered to the landlord of the Company's Lexington, Massachusetts headquarters.
+The Company classified \$0.6 million and \$0.7 million of its cash as restricted cash, as of December 31, 2022 and December 31, 2021, respectively.
+These amount represents the security deposit associated with the Company's Lexington, Massachusetts headquarters.